Israel bans all travel from foreigners as world COVID Omicron cases grow

 Turkey is sixth in the world for cases at 8,746,055, including 21,655 reported Sunday and 19th in deaths, dropping behind Poland in the past week, at 76,233, including 21,655 most recently.
 Turkey has a 67.4% vaccination rate.

-Japan reported no deaths again Sunday and four in the past month daily ago for the first time in 15 months, with a total of 18,370, up just 11 in one week.
+Japan reported one death again Sunday and five in the past month, with a total of 18,358.

 And there were 73 cases Sunday compared with the record of 25,492 on Aug.
 21 after the Summer Olympics ended on Aug.
 8.